Cardinal-Cryptography/zkOS-monorepo/ts/shielder-sdk/README.md

   onCalldataSent: (txHash, operation) => {
     console.log(`Transaction ${txHash} sent for ${operation}`);
   },
-  // Called when new transactions are found
+  // Called when new transactions are synchronized
   onNewTransaction: (tx) => {
     console.log("New transaction:", tx);
   },